lvillasen/Quantum-Computer-Simulator/README.md

 *	verbose 0(1); verbose mode off(on)

+Comments can be merged with code after the ; terminator or in new lines

-A bash script is also provided to authomatically generate QFT programs for any number of qubits
+A bash script is provided to automatically generate quantum Fourier transform (QFT) programs for any number of qubits

 The Python code implements an automatic extension of the range of qubits in commands, for instance